Adding this pre-order to your cart will remove any items currently in the cart. Pre-orders must be ordered separately.

 The popular standard, used most often with the free Adobe® Acrobat® software.

 This item will ship 07/14/2020.

-Registered dietitian Diana Rodgers and former research biochemist and New York Times bestselling author Robb Wolf explore the quandaries we face in raising and eating animals—focusing on the largest (and most maligned) of farmed animals, the cow, debunking common misconceptions with science-based findings, and arguing unequivocally that meat (done right) should have a place on the table.
+Registered dietitian Diana Rodgers teams up with former research biochemist and New York Times bestselling author Robb Wolf for Sacred Cow, a science-based exploration of the quandaries and misconceptions we face in raising and eating animals, arguing that meat (done right) should have a place on the table.
 Accompanying documentary will be released.